Which one would we choose?

 With the hum, you have an option powered by 2 x removable AAA batteries and an option with a built-in rechargeable battery.

 The rechargeable delivers up to 30,000 strokes per minute compared to the 20,000 of the battery.
 The rechargeable version also comes with 3 different cleaning modes (deep clean, normal, and sensitive) compared to the 2 (normal and sensitive) available on the battery option.

 Both the rechargeable and removable battery options are ‘smart’, with Bluetooth connectivity.

-When it comes to Quip, they only have options with removable batteries.
-There isn’t a Quip toothbrush with a built-in rechargeable battery.
+When it comes to Quip, where once it was an option only with removable batteries, there is too a brush with a built-in rechargeable battery.

 For the purpose of this comparison, I will be comparing the removable battery powered hum to the smart Quip toothbrush.

 - Quip is the slimmer of the 2 brushes.